H.R. 6392: Home School Graduation Recognition Act

 4

-The bill changes the subsection heading from language focused on students who are not high school graduates to broader language covering students from nontraditional settings.
+The bill changes the heading covering these students from one focused on students who are not high school graduates to broader language covering students from nontraditional settings.

 5